Paying rent - shared owners

 If you start to pay your rent by Direct Debit and pay for a minimum of three consecutive months, we will automatically enter you into a quarterly draw to win £250.

 You can also pay your rent:

-- by debit or credit card over the phone – call your income officer or our customer services team
+- By debit or credit card over the phone – call our contact team.

-It is always better to tell us in advance if you have any problems as we can direct you to specialist advisers or in special circumstances come to an agreement on a future repayment.
+It is always better to tell us in advance if you have any problems as we can direct you to our financial inclusion team and other specialist advisers who can help.